-Health and Safety
+Environmental Health and Safety

 ADU is committed to strong programs of accident and injury prevention and to complying with all environmental and health and safety laws and regulations.
-Good health and safety practices are a responsibility of each faculty member, staff member, student and visitors to the university.
+Good health and safety practices are the responsibility of each faculty member, staff member, student and visitors to the university.

-Line responsibility for good health and safety practice begins with the supervisor in the workplace, laboratory or classroom and proceeds upward through the levels of management.
+Line responsibility for good health and safety practice begins with each person in the campus, the supervisor in the workplace, laboratory or classroom and all levels of management.
 In academic areas, supervisors include the lab instructors, class instructors and faculty, or others having direct supervisory authority.
 Academic levels of management are the department chairperson or Deans and the Provost.
 Administrative levels of management include mid-management, Directors, and Vice Chancellor.
-Final responsibility for health and safety policy and programs rests with the Chancellor of the University.
+Final responsibility for Environment, health and safety policy and programs rests with the Chancellor of the University.